ablyGaganbhutani/android-lib-dark-theme/README.md

 General usage:-

--> View.setSelectedIfDarkTheme() method of library to get whether dark mode is enabled or not -> getIsDarkModeEnabled() method of library to get the value of status of dark mode from preference.
+	// method of library to get whether dark mode is enabled or not -> View.setSelectedIfDarkTheme()

+	// method of library to get the value of status of dark mode from preference.
+		-> getIsDarkModeEnabled()

 	// to apply the dark mode on click of view someView.setOnClickListener {